 - Adobe's RTMP protocol is not supported in JW Player.

 Here is an overview of the recognized file extensions and mimetypes for these protocols, plus their browser playback support:

-JW Player 7.3 and higher support playlist feeds in both RSS/XML format, and JSON format.
+JW Player support playlist feeds in both RSS/XML format, and JSON format.

 An RSS feed is a basic XML file, used to load a playlist with one or more media items into JW Player.
 For each entry, JW Player can read metadata, poster image, media sources and text tracks from the feed.
 Loading of RSS feeds differs slightly from other formats, since they use the playlist option instead of file.
 More information can be found on our RSS feed article.

-A JSON feed formatted in the same way as our embedded playlists.
-As of JW Player 7.3, JSON playlists can be loaded as external files.
+A JSON feed formatted in the same way as our embedded playlists and can be loaded as external files.